pytrackdat/pytrackdat/README.md

 in the database, and are useful for data integrity purposes.

-Some of these type-specific settings may be **automatically detected** by the `analyze.py` script; these should be reviewed by hand to make sure they cover all possible values which can be stored in the field.
+Some of these type-specific settings may be **automatically detected** by the `analyze.py` script; these should be reviewed manually to make sure they cover all possible values which can be stored in the field.

 ##### `auto key`: Automatic Primary Key